mstergianis/docs-tap/tap-gui/configurator/external-plugins.hbs.md

 Done in 2.76s.
 ```

-## Adding your plugin wrapper to your TDP configuration file
+## Adding your plugin wrapper to your portal configuration file

 ```yaml
 app: